-Last year I was a ‘mystery shopper’ in a church in our city.
-It felt quite daunting.
-A feeling which many church visitors feel.
+As part of my coaching services I decided to be a ‘mystery shopper’ in a church in our city and it felt quite daunting.
+A feeling that many church visitors feel.

 Only one person knew me in the crowd of 500+ people and that was the pastor.
-However, he wasn’t even aware that I was in church until well after the service.
+However, he wasn’t even aware that I was in church until well after the service when we chatted.

 I was a complete stranger to everyone else.